samerfarida/SyntheticDataHub/scripts/README.md

 Step 4: Verify installation
 `pip list`

-Step 5: Run the scripts to generate data
+Step 5: Run the scripts to generate 100 records of en-US data as default
  `python scriptname.py`

+Optionally, you can specify the following arguments to change the locale and number of records `python scriptname.py --locale en_AU --records 1000`

 Step 6: "Optional" Deactivate the virtual environment when done
 `deactivate`